-The amounts recognized in the financial statements (1.3 mio EUR) relate to Credendo XS provisions for litigation or legal claims.
-Credendo XS, like all other insurers, is subjected to litigation in the normal course of its business.
+The amounts recognized in the financial statements (1.1 mio EUR) relate to Credendo XS tax overdue provisions.

 D.3.2.
 Employee & termination benefits

 Short-term employee benefits

 Short-term employee benefits represent accruals for bonuses, social security charges and holiday pay.
 Credendo XS recognises a liability and an expense for bonuses.
 Credendo XS recognises a provision where contractually obliged or where there is a past practice that has created a constructive obligation.